-Your local chamber office is providing this document as a courtesy, and bears no responsibility for any circumstances arising out of, or related to, the adoption, or decision not to adopt, any of the practices or procedures contained in this guide.
+The Chamber of Commerce of the Palm Beaches bears no responsibility for any circumstances arising out of, or related to, the adoption, or decision not to adopt, any of the practices or procedures contained in this guide.

-We're always looking for feedback from our community and encourage you to reach out to our staff with any additional best practices or recommendations.
-We will continue to evolve the recommendations and best practices provided in this document as we move through the stages of reopening.
+We're always looking for feedback from our community and encourage you to send any additional best practices or to chamber@palmbeaches.org.
+We will continue to update the recommendations and best practices provided in this guide as we move through the stages of reopening.